erosson/swarm-numberformat/README.md

 Project template: https://github.com/babel/generator-babel-boilerplate

+I also maintain an Elm port of this project, [erosson/number-suffix](https://github.com/erosson/number-suffix).

 ## License

 MIT - use this anywhere.
 I'd like it if you open-sourced any changes you make to this library (send a pull request?
 Github fork?), but it's not required.